sarun87/k8snetlook/README.md

 * To rerun the test, delete k8snetlook and re-apply.

 ## Checks currently supported by the tool
-By having to initialize kubernetes client-set, the tool intrinsically performs API connectivity check via K8s-apiserver's VIP/External Loadbalancer in case of highly available k8s-apiserver clusters.
+By having to initialize a Kubernetes client-set, the tool intrinsically performs API connectivity check via K8s-apiserver's VIP/External Loadbalancer in case of highly available k8s-apiserver clusters.
 The tool supports pure IPv6 K8s stack as well as IPv4.

 | Host Checks                                      | Pod Checks                                              |
 | ------------------------------------------------ | ------------------------------------------------------- |